SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 `vagrant up`

-The first time you run this command, it downloads a Vritualbox VM ~500 MB in size (Centos Linux), installs a few packages onto it, and starts it up.
+The first time you run this command, it downloads a Vritualbox VM ~500 MB in size (Centos Linux box, NOT the same as what we used in the Provisioning Test Envs session), installs a few packages onto it, and starts it up.
 This may take a long time (upto 60 mins, depending on your internet connection speed), so <b>please do this before coming for the session</b>.
 You may want to do this on a wifi connection due to the large data download.

 You will see a flurry of debug messages on your terminal.
 Ignore any warnings that look like this: "warning: class variable access from toplevel".
 At the end, you'll see a message "INFO: Chef Run complete in xxx seconds".